ycj28c/scribble/_posts/2018-07-06-cookie-banner.md

 Background
 ----------
 Recently every company sent Email regarding GDPR(General Data Protection Regulation), it is about some security of data policy online.
 You can image if you view some website, it pop out some notice: are you above 18, yes or no?
-Everyone know it is useless but still will need to click yes.
+Everyone know it is useless but still have to click yes.

-We are implementing it for cookie banner (if use want to login automatically, cookie is necessary), here is the situations:
+We are implementing it for cookie banner (If user want to login automatically, cookie is necessary), here is the situations:
 1. We have a super domain, let's assume it is www.food.com
 2. We have other sub domains such as burger.food.com, sandwich.food.com etc.
 3. We want to pop out a notice which let client know they are using cookie